"I'd like to make one final statement. Kif, c'mere and hold up the flag. And wave it a little, for God's sakes."

 - Toy Story 2 has Buzz Lightyear give an inspiring speech as a waving flag appears in the background and "The Star-Spangled Banner" plays.
 This fades into the next scene, where Al is watching TV with the American flag on it.
 Averted in the international version, where the flag is substituted by a spinning globe, with a generic musical theme playing instead of the American anthem.

-- A scene in Patton is the Trope Codifier, to the point where most modern examples are parodies of it.
+- The opening scene in Patton where General Patton gives a Rousing Speech to his men just before they go into battle is the Trope Codifier, to the point where most modern examples are parodies of it.

 - In Spider-Man 3, immediately before Spidey springs into action to save New York from Venom and Sandman, he takes a moment to stand impressively in front of a ridiculously large American flag lit by an unknown source of light in the middle of the night.